RikaIljina/PortfolioProject3/README.md

 ### Color scheme

-I left the default colors for most of the output and used ASCII color codes to emphasize certain text:
+To maintain readability, I used the default colors for most of the output and implemented ASCII color codes to emphasize certain text:

 - Black: background color
 - White: most text